dirtprotocol/dirtoracle/README.md

 # DIRT Oracle for Pricefeeds

-DIRT is an protocol for onchain pricefeeds.
+DIRT is an protocol for onchain datafeeds.
 This readme walks through how you can use the DIRT pricefeed to get the latest ETH/USD on Ropsten.

 ## Reading from the oracle on Ropsten
-The DIRT oracle is deployed on Ropsten and we maintain an ETH-USD price feed.
-The oracle fetches data from Coinbase, Kraken and OpenMarketCap, and stores the median value onchain.
-The price updates every minute and you can view the historical data on our dashboard: TODO
+The DIRT oracle maintains an ETH-USD price feed.
+The oracle fetches data from Coinbase, Kraken and OpenMarketCap, and stores the median value from these sources onchain.
+The value updates every minute and you can view the historical data on the DIRT dashboard: TODO

 The oracle is deployed on Ropsten at the address [`0xa85F06Ed8834914F3Dd1473EF4337e8799eFe034`](https://ropsten.etherscan.io/address/0xa85f06ed8834914f3dd1473ef4337e8799efe034).

-There are two methods you can use to fetch data from the oracle:
+Smart contracts can fetch the latest ETH/USD price from the DIRT oracle.
+There are two methods:
 ```
 function getValue(bytes32 marketFeed) external view readersOnly(marketFeed) returns (int128) {
   return marketFeeds_data[marketFeed].value;